ouija/android-x86-toshiba_encore2/Android-x86-8.1r5/README.md

 * Updated `/system/etc/init.sh` startup script and added `WT8-B` to `do_bootcomplete` function to properly intialize soundcard and enable headphone switching _(input jack detection)_
 * Enabled `navtivebridge` support by default and included `houdini` in the pre-built image, and fixed url link issue with `/system/bin/enable_nativebridge` script.
 * Updated `build.prop` with optimizations for better GPU and system performance.
-* Unsquashed `system.img` in pre-build image to enable read/write capabilities.
+* Unsquashed `system.img` in pre-built image to enable read/write capabilities for system partition.
 * Removed `taskbar`, `calibration` and `developer tools` apps from pre-built image.
 * Added `ES File Exploer` to pre-built image.
 * Added `nano` to pre-built image.